maxlebedev/maleficer/README.md

     - Some sort of Storm/Combo mechanic would be really cool
     - Should some damge be in ranges?
     - small chance of "named" scrolls with unique effects
-    - make a flow for selecting starting spells
-        * this means we have to differentiate Start and Continue
-            + mostly can punt this until save/load
-        * Start goes to select spells (etc)
-        * Continue loads the game as is
     - goblins should actually try to be at dist 4 to player
         * when on cooldown BFS a position with dist 4, then move a step
     - living flames move up to 2 squares to enemy